 The point is, you have a lot of options at your disposal, and starting with $100 is the perfect way to build a good habit.

-While this isn’t the most obvious way to turn $100 into $1,000, spending that money on learning a new skill might be one of the best ways to invest the money.
+While this isn’t the most obvious way to flip 100 dollars, spending that money on learning a new skill might be one of the best ways to invest the money.

 Thanks to the internet, there are so many ways to learn new skills for free or without having to spend a fortune on a traditional education.

-For example, with $100, you can find thousands of highly rated courses on education platforms like Udemy.
+For example, with $100, you can find thousands of highly rated courses on education platforms like Skillshare.

 - AWS certification